Protected nature

 Picturesque cliffs in Saxon Switzerland

-With bizarre rock formations, deep gorges and the perfect balance of nature conservation and leisure, the Saxon Switzerland National Park region invites you to enjoy a sustainable holiday.
-Climbers conquer rock towers without the use of artificial aids (in line with Saxon climbing regulations), and hikers are drawn to the impressive Bastei Bridge – or take the historic Kirnitzsch Valley Tramway down into the romantic valley.
-Water sports enthusiasts can enjoy the mystical landscape of the Oberen Schleuse , for example.
-Lichens and trees cling to the steep rocky banks here.
+With bizarre rock formations, deep gorges and a balanced approach towards conserving and appreciating nature, the Saxon Switzerland National Park region invites you to enjoy an active holiday.
+Climbers conquer rock towers without the use of artificial aids (in line with Saxon climbing regulations), and hikers are drawn to the impressive Bastei Bridge or take the historic Kirnitzsch Valley Tramway to different paths through this rocky world.
+If you prefer a more leisurely pace, take a ferry boat through the mystical landscape of the Oberen Schleuse or sail across the Elbe on a nostalgic steamboat.

 24-hour panoramic views in the Rhön